New Year’s resolutions: same old for 2018 or time for a change?

 Here we are on the cusp of 2018 and it’s that time of year when we all make our resolutions.
 And like every other year, come February, most of them will be at best broken, at worst forgotten.
 Few of us manage to keep our resolutions for a month, let alone an entire year.
 And yet, I am walking, talking proof that sometimes, just sometimes, a resolution can not only be kept, but be absolutely transformative.

-It all started in a coffee shop a decade ago when I was having a moan to a friend about making resolutions every year but failing to keep them.
-She replied that the definition of insanity is doing the same thing over and over again and expecting different results, and asked me what changes I was going to make to ensure that this year was actually going to be different.
+It all started in 2004 when I was having a moan to a friend about making resolutions every year but failing to keep them.
+He replied that the definition of insanity is doing the same thing over and over again and expecting different results, and asked me what changes I was going to make to ensure that this year was actually going to be different.

 They were words which prompted me to make a life-changing decision.
-I had dreamed about moving to Asia for over 10 years and decided that this time I was actually going to give it a go.
+For aeons, I had dreamed about setting up a financial services firm in Asia that actually focused on the needs of the expat community.
+I decided that this time I was actually going to give it a go.
 But where to start?
-So many questions went through my mind: where would I live, what would I do and, most importantly, would I actually like it?
-Well you can guess the answer to that last question given that I am sat here 10 years later writing this article!
-My only regret is not making the move 10 years earlier.
+So many questions went through my mind: where do I start, how will it work, most importantly, would I actually like it?
+You can guess the answer to that last question given that I am sat here 15 years later writing this article!

 Perhaps you are currently reflecting on 2017 and thinking about what you would like to do in 2018 - apart from winning the lottery!
 For many of us the focus will be on work, something that we have to do in order to pay the rent and put food on the table, but also in order to find our identities and have a purpose in life (which is why often independently wealthy individuals choose to keep on working).
 Our need to do something that matters on a daily basis is very powerful.
 Yet many people are not aware of the opportunities available to them.